-The second graphic, FIGURE 2, represents a culinary translation of genomic information I presented in 2016 along with Dr. Bobbi Kline, one of my partners in NCG Health Solutions, at a scientific conference for healthcare professionals.
+The second graphic, FIGURE 2, represents a culinary translation of genomic information I presented in 2016 along with Dr. Bobbi Kline, co-founder of Genoma International, at a scientific conference for healthcare professionals.
 Essentially, this roadmap prioritizes the health interventions for our example patient, Allison, based on genomic test results.

 The blocks that are shaded in yellow are her health priorities.
 Adjacent to each health priority are the gene SNPs (single nucleotide polymorphisms) or variants from her genomic test results (blocks shaded in green), prioritizing her health intervention goals.
 In the outer area of the graphic, the bioactives AND the nutrient cofactors are listed for each health condition, which will support her nutrigenomic intervention.
 In short, the graphic reflects a culinary genomic map, outlining a route from genomic test results to the kitchen, to the table, to the meal, providing the specific bioactives and ingredients to “speak” to Allison’s biochemistry.
 Culinary genomics embraces both the cutting edge of science and the newest discipline in the kitchen.
-Culinary genomics offers tremendous potential and rewards for both clinician and patient.For More on How to Begin Learning About Culinary Genomics, Click Here.
+Culinary genomics offers tremendous potential and rewards for both clinician and patient.LEARN MORE ABOUT AMANDA’S GENOMIC KITCHEN